DaveSkender/Stock.Indicators/docs/GUIDE.md

 Most indicators require that you provide historical quote data and additional configuration parameters.

-You must get historical quotes from your own stock data provider.
+You must get historical quotes from your own market data provider.
+For clarification, the `GetHistoryFromFeed()` method shown in the example below and throughout our documentation **is not part of this library**, but rather an example to represent your own acquisition of historical quotes.

-Historical price data must be provided as an `IEnumerable` of the `Quote` class ([see below](#historical-quotes)); however, it can also be supplied as a generic [custom quote type](#using-custom-quote-classes) if you prefer to use your own quote model.
+Historical price data can be provided as an `IEnumerable` of the `Quote` class ([see below](#historical-quotes)); however, it can also be supplied as a generic [custom TQuote type](#using-custom-quote-classes) if you prefer to use your own quote model.

 For additional configuration parameters, default values are provided when there is an industry standard.
 You can, of course, override these and provide your own values.